 Stromboli, a cousin of the calzone, fits into that category, and when you’re finished, you can feed the neighborhood.

 What Is Stromboli?

 Stromboli is a long roll of meat and cheese wrapped in pizza dough, which is then cut into individual slices for serving.

 It's an Italian-American invention from the 1950s, apparently named for the film “Stromboli,” which was on the silver screen at the time.
 There is also a real place called Stromboli; it’s a volcanic island off the north coast of Sicily.

-Begin with dough from your favorite local pizzeria (or supermarket).
+Begin with dough from your favorite local pizzeria or supermarket -- or make your own!
 Roll it out and add layers of salami, ham, mozzarella, and provolone.
 I like to temper all this richness with a sprinkle of capers and a few peppadews (which are tangy and slightly spicy pickled red peppers that you can find at most grocery store salad bars, or buy in jars).

 I usually roll out the dough on floured parchment paper, which I then use to help roll the dough and all the layers of meat and cheese into a log.
 Then I pick up the parchment on both sides — like a sling — and set it on the baking sheet.

-Bake until golden, cut into colorful slices, and serve warm.
-Named for a volcano, your guests will certainly erupt into applause when they see this stromboli coming!
+Bake the stromboli until golden, cut into colorful slices, and serve warm.

-Look for the ingredients for this recipe at your grocery store's deli counter and salad bar.
+Look for the ingredients for this stromboli recipe at your grocery store's deli counter and salad bar.